IBM-Cloud/docs/services/ObjectStorage/index.md

 Pricing varies depending on the chosen plan.
 For more pricing information, see the [IBM Bluemix Pricing Sheet](https://console.ng.bluemix.net/pricing/){: new_window} or use the [Calculator](https://console.ng.bluemix.net/?direct=classic/#/pricing/cloudOEPaneId=pricing&paneId=pricingSheet){: new_window} for more detailed estimates.

 ### How do I change my plan from Beta to Standard? {: #changeplan}
-The {{site.data.keyword.objectstorageshort}} Service Beta plan will be removed from the catalog after the General Availability of the {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.objectstorageshort}} Service.
+The {{site.data.keyword.objectstorageshort}} Service Beta plan has been removed from the catalog after the General Availability of the {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.objectstorageshort}} Service.
 Customer service instances are NOT migrated from Beta to Standard plan automatically.
 You will need to update your plan by following these steps:

 1. Click **Plan** from the left navigation bar in the {{site.data.keyword.objectstorageshort}} user interface.
 2. Select **Standard** as the new plan and then click **Save**.